MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/view-mail-flow-reports.md

 The aggregate view and data table view allow for 90 days of filtering.

-If you click **Filter** you can filter both the chart and the data table
+If you click **Filter**, you can filter both the chart and the data table.

 The chart is organized by **email count**.
   - **Total email**